ResearchObject/ro-crate/docs/1.2-DRAFT/introduction.md

 ### JSON-LD preamble

-The preamble of `@context` and `@graph` are JSON-LD structures that help provide global identifiers to the JSON keys and types used in the rest of the RO-Crate document.
+The preamble of `@context` and `@graph` are JSON-LD structures that help provide global identifiers to the JSON keys and types used in the rest of the _RO-Crate Metadata Document_.
 These will largely map to definitions in the [schema.org](http://schema.org/) vocabulary, which can be used by RO-Crate extensions to provide additional metadata beyond the RO-Crate specifications.
 It is this feature of JSON-LD that helps make RO-Crate extensible for many different purposes -- this is explored further in [appendix on JSON-LD](appendix/jsonld.md).

 However, in the general case it should be sufficient to follow the RO-Crate JSON examples directly without deeper JSON-LD understanding.
-In short, an RO-Crate metadata file contains a flat list of _entities_ as objects in the `@graph` array.
+In short, an _RO-Crate metadata Document_ contains a flat list of _entities_ as objects in the `@graph` array.
 These entities are cross-referenced using `@id` identifiers rather than being deeply nested.

 ### RO-Crate Metadata descriptor